Daily readings

 Friday, October 16, 2026

 Saint Hedwig, Religious/Saint Margaret Mary Alacoque, Virgin.
 Ordinary Time.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationSaint Hedwig, Religious/Saint Margaret Mary Alacoque, Virgin